Azure-Samples/nodejs-microservices/docs/workshop.md

 - `start` uses [concurrently](https://www.npmjs.com/package/concurrently) package to run multiple scripts in parallel, here we use it to start all the NPM scripts matching the `start:*` pattern
 - `start:services` starts the Docker compose environment with our services
 - `start:website` starts the SWA CLI with our website
-- `build:website` builds our website for production
-- `docker:build` builds all the Docker images for our services

 In short, we can start our complete application locally by running `npm start` at the root of the project: